-Here Are the Political Moments From the 2017 Grammy Awards
+Here Are the Most Political Moments From the 2017 Grammy Awards

 Laverne Cox

-The actress Laverne Cox shone a light on Gavin Grimm, the transgender boy who is at the center of a Supreme Court case on trans rights, while introducing Lady Gaga and Metallica during the show.
+Actress and activist Laverne Cox shone a light on Gavin Grimm, the transgender boy who is at the center of a Supreme Court case on trans rights, while introducing Lady Gaga and Metallica during the show.
 Grimm has become the face of the fight for transgender people to use restrooms affiliated with gender identity.

 "Everyone please Google Gavin Grimm," Cox said.
 "He's going to the Supreme Court in May."